|

 9. Continue until there is movement or rescue team comes.

 10. If baby vomits, turn the head to the side and try to sweep out or wipe off the vomit.
-Continue with CPR.

-Do not try to check pulse
+Do not try to check pulse.

-Do not remove water from lungs if drowning Water in the lungs does not obstruct CPR and attempting to remove it may cause damage.
+Water in the lungs does not obstruct CPR and attempting to remove it may cause damage.

-(If you are alone, do steps 1 thru 6 and do the
+(If you are alone, do steps 1 thru 6 and do the cycle 2 full minutes before calling emergency, and then continue CPR)

 2. Look inside mouth using finger sweep to remove any blockage.
 Do not do a blind finger sweep.
 Look at what you are doing.